Saturday, December 21, 2024

 Bad, rusty, smelly, hard water problems take the proper water treatment approach to assure consistently great water for many years, and finding the right water treatment professional to fix your water problems can be like winning the lottery.
 It's been my experience that for every water treatment expert, there are ten, (what I like to refer to them as), hit-and-run water treatment companies.
 They literally just take your money and run and don't solve your water problems.
 It pays to do your research and find a good water treatment expert to keep you in great water and support you for years to come.
 If you want to do this yourself, and you are handy at plumbing then you've come to the right place!
 We help you understand how this all works and find the right water treatment solutions for your water and family.

-The easiest way to tell if you need a whole house water filtration system.
+What is the easiest way to tell if you need a whole-house water filtration system?

 1. You need to use water softener salt like Red Out salt, System Saver salt, Iron Fighter, etc. to help your water softener remove iron or manganese.